Programme overview

 Resolutions / good intentions - Health Psychology & Digital Interventions

-Our educational approach is student-centered: students play an active role in their learning process and are given ample opportunities for influencing their own learning process (e.g. by choosing interesting cases themselves).
-We do not solely focus on lecturing to accomplish information transfer (as is the case in traditional educational systems), but rather promote active participation of the students in small groups.
-Most of the time, it is not the teacher who is explaining, but the students themselves, leading to deeper learning and learning by doing.
+Our educational approach is student-centred: students play an active role in their learning process.
+They are given ample opportunities to influence their learning process (e.g., by choosing interesting cases).
+We do not solely focus on lecturing to accomplish information transfer (as is the case in traditional educational systems), but instead promote active participation of the students in small groups.
+Most of the time, it is not the teacher explaining, but the students themselves, leading to deeper learning and learning by doing.

-This programme includes plenary lectures and workgroups where students work together to address real-life problems tapping into multidisciplinary subjects.
-These are open-ended problems with more than one solution, simulating a real-life professional situation.
+This programme includes plenary lectures and workgroups where students work together to address real-life problems, tapping into multidisciplinary subjects.
+These are open-ended problems with multiple solutions, simulating a real-life professional situation.
 Students will have to search for information that they will discuss with their group and work out a concrete solution.
-The students use their own knowledge and skills as a base to acquire new knowledge and refine their competences.
+The students use their knowledge and skills to acquire new knowledge and refine their competencies.

 On average, there are 12 contact hours per week.
 This time is distributed over lectures, workshops and individual office hours with the course coordinators.
-Students spend a large part of their time on individual study and projects / assignments, which can be done individually or in groups.
+Students spend a large part of their time on personal study and projects/assignments, which can be done individually or in groups.
 Most students spend approximately 40 hours per week on their studies.

 Curriculum